Premium Tax Credit Form 8962 and Instructions

 NOTE: You may also need to file additional 1040 forms, like a Schedule 2 (used for repaying excess tax credits), due to the way the 1040 was changed for the 2018 tax year forward.

 TIP: The above forms are all you need for your taxes as they related to marketplace tax credits taken in advance.
 The information below is just about offering extra insight.

 Who Needs to Fill out the ObamaCare Tax Credit Form?

-You only need to fill out the form 8962 if both the following are true:
+You only need to fill out form 8962 if both the following are true: